YilinGao/Angular-Tutorial/README.md

 8. Route guard `CanActivateChild`.
 The `CanActivateChild` guard is similar to the `CanActivate` guard.
 The key difference is that it runs before any child route is activated.

-  * Make the authorization guard also implements `CanActivateChild`.
+  * Make the authentication guard also implements `CanActivateChild`.

     The `canActivateChild()` method takes same parameters as `canActivate()`.
 And in this case, their logic will be same: both checking if the current user is logged in.
 So they can actually reuse a same helper method.